JakobKrause/RUST_FNN_LMA/README.md

 With changing the iterator for the loop to a parallel iterator with [rayon](https://docs.rs/rayon/latest/rayon/) the most significant speed up is achieved.

-With 8 parallel works the speed up was around 3 times due to some parallelization overhead.
+With 8 parallel workers the speed up was around 3 times due to some parallelization overhead.

 <img src="images/flamegraph_parallel.png" alt="Prediction for faster::tanh"/>